 Don’t stop strategizing post-publication.
 Promote your content on your social channels, and track your metrics.
 Compare how different types of content perform against one another.
 Analyse how different variables affect your results.

 Does posting in the morning garner more interactions, or posting in the afternoon?
 Does your audience engage more with visual content (i.e. images and infographics) or written content?

 A well-thought-out content strategy and a documented content plan are imperative to inbound marketing.
 Hopefully this blog has given you some ideas about where and how you can start strategizing, and set you on your way to inbound success!

-If you want to learn more about the inbound marketing methodology, why not check out our Inbound Marketing Glossary?
-It provides easily digestible definitions for related terminology, so you can brush up on your knowledge of all things inbound.
+If you want to find out more about the inbound marketing methodology, why not take a look at our Inbound Marketing Glossary?
+It provides easily digestible definitions for related terminology, so you can improve your knowledge of all things inbound.